tooltwist/juice.io/src/v2/guide/index.md

 {% endraw %}

 ### Pre-production and production
 For pre-production and production environments, the flat file generated in desktop development and test environments will be reformatted based on your environments specific requirements.
-This will then be sent to AWS Secrets Manager where you will be required to provide authorisation before storing the new configuration.
+This will then be sent to AWS Secrets Manager where you will be required to provide authorisation before storing the new config.
 This will be a secure environment.
 It is only at this stage that sensitive values should be stored in the config file.

 {% raw %}
 <br>